wingify/wingify.github.io/_posts/2022-03-24-Cypress-a-worthy-replacement-for-protractor.markdown

 # Other smaller 'wins' for Cypress:
 * Cypress can handle iframes: As opposed to what is mentioned in some of the older blogs on the internet, newer versions of Cypress handle iframes.
 The plugin 'Cypress-iframe' can be used for this purpose.
 However, we observed no screenshots for iframes yet in the test runner.
-* Cypress provides a blueprint of a framework to its users which will is a boon for beginners.
+* Cypress provides a blueprint of a framework to its users which is a boon for beginners.

 All in all, Cypress seems to be a robust tool, and spending just a few hours with it one can see why it is so widely accepted.
 Read on to the next section where we explore the limitations of the tool.
 And whether or not we, at Wingify, finalize it as our web automation tool.